-The Center for Language Education at JHU offers a program intended specifically to help Hopkins international teaching assistants (ITAs) improve their English skills.
+The Center for Language Education at JHU offers an ESL program to help Hopkins international teaching assistants (ITAs), graduate students and post doctoral fellows improve their English skills.

-Accent Reduction and Communication Strategies in American Academia
+Accent Reduction and Public Speaking in American Academia

-This program is split into two separate courses during the fall and spring terms for those students who cannot enroll during the summer or wish to continue improving their English skills.
-Graduate students and postdocs from Johns Hopkins schools of engineering and medicine may enroll in the fall/spring semester courses.
+For those students who cannot enroll during the summer or wish to continue improving their English skills, the following courses are available to them.
+Any eligible graduate student or postdoc from any Johns Hopkins school may enroll in the fall/spring semester courses via SIS.

 AS.370.602 Accent Reduction

-IMPORTANT NOTE: Academic Writing and Public Speaking and Presentations are also open to applicants who are not JHU students.
+IMPORTANT NOTE: Academic Writing and Grammar is also open to applicants who are not JHU students.
 If you cannot enroll through SIS and wish to apply for either course, you must apply through the ESL website.
 The tuition per course is $895, with the possibility of tuition remission if eligible.